sushiljainam/brainvita-solver/README.md

 This table shows that I have executed this code so much that all possible combinations of boards till '10 marbles are discarded' are found and saved.
 And to find for '11 marbles discarded' execution is going on.

-For '11 marbles discarded' there are total `325332` boards, but many of them are duplicate/symmetric, so we need to find unique boards (matrices) among them, and that's a CPU heavy task.
+For '11 marbles discarded' there are total `325332` boards, but many of them are duplicate/symmetric, so we need to find unique boards (matrices) among them, and that's a CPU heavy task, **which will take around (325332 x 1.4 seconds) = 455464 seconds = 126 hours (rough estimate)**.

 ### definition of DONE (DOD):
 This project can be considered finished when this table has 31 rows till `blanks:31` and for each row 'pending', and 'doing' are having value as zero (0).